The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/5-flexbox.md

 > **Pacing**: 5 minutes (10 minutes total)
 > **Learning Objective:** identify flex containers / flex items
-> * Briefly define what flexbox is and make sure they can identify the terms "flex container" and "flex items"
+> * Briefly define what Flexbox is and make sure they can identify the terms "flex container" and "flex items"

 * Flexbox is used for **organizing elements in a single direction**
 * `display: flex` defines a **flex container**.